ACell + PRP

-At the 19th annual conference of the International Society of Hair Transplant Surgeons, Dr. Gary Hitzig presented evidence that Acell “attacts” adult stem cells to a “wound” and converts them into the progenitor cells that, in the case of hair follicles, actually grow hair.
+At the 19th annual conference of the International Society of Hair Transplant Surgeons, evidence was presented that Acell “attacts” adult stem cells to a “wound” and converts them into the progenitor cells that, in the case of hair follicles, actually grow hair.
 So, the idea is to combine Acell with large amounts of adult stem cells taken from the patient’s own body — which is where the Platelet Rich Plasma (PRP) comes in — and then to inject this into the thinning hair areas of the scalp.
 The hope is that it will send signals to the adult stem cells lurking in the dormant hair follicles and, in essence, wake them up.

 ACell’s MatriStem® technology is a naturally occurring, non-crosslinked, completely resorbable, acellular material.
 MatriStem devices are unique from other scaffold technologies in that they fundamentally change healing by triggering abundant new blood vessel formation and recruiting numerous cell types to the site of injury.
 It appears that these cells, including progenitor cells, have the potential to differentiate into numerous types of site specific tissues.
 During the healing process, the scaffold is degraded and completely resorbed, leaving new tissue where scar tissue would normally be expected.
 This proprietary UBM scaffold technology can be used in a broad range of medical applications such as wound care, general surgery, gastrointestinal surgery, urology and plastic and reconstructive surgery.